Slovenian border barrier: History

 The 643 km border between Slovenia and Croatia formed the southeastern border of the Schengen Area, the passport-free zone shared by members states of the European Union.
 Hundreds of thousands of migrants have attempted to enter the Schengen Area in 2015, with over 171,000 of refugees of the wars in Afghanistan and Syria crossing into Slovenia from Croatia since Hungary closed its border on 16 October 2015.

 In November 2015, Slovenia started construction of the barrier consisting of razor wire.
 The stated aim of the barrier was to control the flow of refugees and migrants while keeping the border open.
 This move could potentially divert the flow of immigrants to cross into the Schengen Area through Albania and Italy.

 In March 2016, Slovenia barred migrants from transiting through its territory and announced that only migrants who apply for asylum in Slovenia and those with clear humanitarian needs will be allowed to enter Slovenian territory.
 In reaction, Serbia announced closure of its borders with Macedonia and Bulgaria to migrants without valid documents.

-As of January 1, 2023, all land borders and barriers dividing Croatia and Slovenia have been removed due to Croatia's accession to Schengen Area.
+As of January 1, 2023, some barriers dividing Croatia and Slovenia have been removed due to Croatia's accession to the Schengen Area.